 How to Hire Your First Employees

 As an entrepreneur, you’re no stranger to hard work and long hours.
 You’ve been wearing all the hats in building your business to this point, but now you’re thinking you need some help.
 It may be time to hire an employee or two so you can have some semblance of a life outside the office.
 Bringing employees on board entails writing a job description, searching for candidates, reviewing résumés, conducting interviews and identifying who’s a good fit with your company culture and workplace environment.
-Add in the extra expense of salary and benefits along with legal and tax requirements, and you can see why small business owners think long and hard before they staff up.
+Small business owners often think long and hard before they staff up.
+Especially after they add in the extra expense of salary and benefits along with legal and tax requirements.

 Is it Time to Hire Your First Employee?